Student Rights

 Students with a disability have the right to accommodation in order to provide them with the same opportunities and access as other students.
 This includes:

 Here at the DSS Office, we understand that transitioning to college can be a difficult process.
-Up until now your parents may have handled your accommodation plans, serving as your advocate to ensure that your rights were being met and that you were receiving an appropriate education.
-Now that you are enrolling in college, the roles become reversed and you will be expected to serve as your own advocate.
-It is time now for you to take the lead.
+Up until now a student's family may have handled their accommodation plans, serving as their advocate to ensure that their rights were being met and that they were receiving an appropriate education.
+Once a student has enrolled in college, the roles become reversed and the student will be expected to serve as their own advocate.
+As DSS records are confidential, if a student would like DSS to be able to speak to their family, they will need to complete a release.

 Student Responsibilities